-3. Parent/Legal Guardian Notification
+3. Parental Notification

-Parents/Legal Guardians of Students under the age of 21 may be notified when a Student is found responsible for violating the Georgia Tech Student Policy on Alcohol and other Drugs when any of the following occur:
+Parents of Students under the age of 21 may be notified when a Student is found responsible for violating the Georgia Tech Student Policy on Alcohol and other Drugs when any of the following occur:

-- a.
+a.
 A Student endangers himself/herself or others while under the influence of alcohol or other substances.
-Specific instances include driving under the influence, fighting, alcohol poisoning, and hospitalization. - b.
-When the Dean of Students determines that any future violation of Institute Policy will most likely result in suspension from the Institute. - c.
+Specific instances include driving under the influence, fighting, alcohol poisoning, and hospitalization.

+b.
+When the Dean of Students determines that any future violation of Institute Policy will most likely result in suspension from Georgia Tech.

+c.
 When a Student Conduct Administrator determines that any future violation of Institute Policy will likely result in removal from housing.